Katie Porter: Personal life

 Porter married Matthew Hoffman, with whom she has three children, in 2003.
 Porter filed for divorce in 2013.
 Their divorce was contentious, and both Hoffman and Porter sought help for anger management.
-Her daughter, Betsy, is named after Elizabeth Warren.
 Porter has said that Hoffman was both physically and verbally abusive toward her, while he accused her of pouring boiling potatoes on his head.
 She requested and received a protective order against Hoffman in 2013.
 Hoffman lives outside of California, and Porter is the main caregiver for their children.

 Porter lives in a four-bedroom residence on the University of California, Irvine, campus that she purchased in 2011.
 UC Irvine has a faculty and staff housing community, University Hills, that was designed as "a way to compensate for high Orange County housing costs that can keep a recruit from accepting a job at the university".
 Porter's residence's price was $523,000, a below-market price in an area with a median home price of $1.3 million.
 Porter stopped teaching in 2018 after being elected.
 The university then continually granted Porter no-pay leave, allowing her to keep her residence on campus during her congressional tenure.
 A post-marriage relationship with a live-in boyfriend ended when she obtained a restraining order to keep him away from Porter, her home, and her children.

 The Pew Research Center reported in 2023 that Porter is an Episcopalian.